Hit by a Reckless Driver? We Can Help!

 - Driving distracted or fatigued

 In California, reckless driving is a misdemeanor crime that is punishable by hefty fines, loss of driving privileges, and even jail time, depending on the individual’s case.
-If you were injured as a result of reckless driving, you can pursue compensation through a claim with the insurance company of the driver.
+If you incur an injury as a result of reckless driving, you can pursue compensation through a claim with the insurance company of the driver.
 If the insurance company fails to offer you a fair settlement, you can then file an auto accident lawsuit to recover damages.

 What to Do If You’re Injured by a Reckless Driver

-If you have been injured in a car accident involving a reckless driver, you should immediately call the police.
+If you incur an injury in a car accident involving a reckless driver, you should immediately call the police.
 The other driver may act aggressively, so you should not approach them directly unless they have been injured and need your assistance.
 A law enforcement officer will assess the situation and ticket the other driver accordingly.
 Be sure to obtain a copy of the accident report, which will detail the contact and insurance information of everyone involved.
 This report can make the claims process go much smoother.

 You should also seek medical treatment as soon as possible.
 This can be done at the scene for more serious injuries, but many people wait to see their local doctor or emergency care facility.
 Some symptoms may not present for several hours, so it’s a good idea to obtain a medical evaluation right away to rule out any hidden injuries.

-After you have been cleared by a healthcare professional, the next thing that you will want to do is to consult with a lawyer.
+After a healthcare professional clears you, the next thing that you will want to do is to consult with a lawyer.
 Proving the driver was reckless or careless is one of the key barriers to getting compensation.
-To improve your odds of being compensated fairly, you should involve an auto accident attorney right away to help conduct an in-depth investigation.
+To improve your odds of receiving compensation fairly, you should involve an auto accident attorney right away to help conduct an in-depth investigation.
 Your attorney will further gather evidence on what actually caused the accident.

 Evidence may include: